pascaleandrei/InfoLoc/index.md

 While using the application, you may be directed to other third-party applications or sites, in which case the terms of use and the personal data policy of those sites and applications apply.

-The app displays Google Maps.
+The app displays Google Maps maps.
 The Google Maps Privacy Policy can be consulted using the link below:

 [https://policies.google.com/privacy](https://policies.google.com/privacy)